La MaMa Experimental Theatre Club: 74A East 4th Street

 The second floor at St. Mark's Place served as a transitional space for La MaMa from January through March 1969.
 On April 2, 1969, Stewart purchased the building at 74A East 4th Street using grant money from the Ford, Rockefeller, and Doris Duke Foundations.

 The ground floor of 74A E. 4th is a theatre which seats one hundred people.
 Originally called the La Mama Repertory Theatre, the theatre is now called the First Floor Theatre.
 The second-floor space is a cabaret called the La MaMa Experimental Club with the capacity to seat seventy-five.
 With additional funding, the third floor became a rehearsal space and workshop.
 Finally, the top floor was turned into an apartment for Stewart.
 In 1970, a decaying seven-story loft building at 47 Great Jones Street was purchased for additional rehearsal space, using money from the Ford Foundation.
+Between 2018 and 2023, the 74A E 4th Street location underwent a renovation that "expanded the lobby and public spaces, adding a multipurpose space on the third floor and more bathrooms."
+Dressing rooms are also expanded, bringing the building "up to the current ADA accessibility requirements while preserving its original facades and historic essence."